-The government has made development of the agricultural sector a priority, ensuring continued levels of investment, the country’s food production industry is better developed than that in many neighboring states, creating strong export opportunities.
+The government has made development of the agricultural sector a priority, ensuring continued levels of investment.
+Currently, the country’s food production industry is better developed than that of many neighboring states, creating strong export opportunities.

-- Egyptian law permits a variety of corporate entities, depending on the nature of the business, the objective of the investor(s) and the size of the investment.
+- Egyptian law accounts for a variety of corporate entities, depending on the nature of the business, the objective of the investor(s) and the size of the investment.

-- The most common types of business for profit structures in Egypt are: limited liability company, partnership, limited partnership, limited liability partnership and joint stock companies.
+- The most common types of business for profit structures in Egypt are: limited liability companies, partnerships, limited partnerships, limited liability partnerships and joint stock companies.

-- Other possible options for doing business in Egypt are available, such as: setting up a branch, representative office, agency agreement, distribution agreement and franchise agreement.
+- Other possible options for doing business in Egypt are available, such as: setting up a branch or representative office, or conducting business through an agency distribution agreement or a franchise agreement.

 - Registering a business is quick and simple and can be tailored to meet the requirements of the type of the company being established through the newly established “One Stop Shop”.
 Companies have to be registered in the Commercial Registry and are subject to the supervision and inspection of GAFI (General Authority for Investment).

 Foreign Investment Restrictions and Conditions

 - There are no specific laws that restrict foreign investment.
 Foreigners and foreign owned companies are treated exactly the same as Egyptian owned companies.

 - There are only a few areas which are government owned such as the defense sector.

 - Direct investment in Egypt (except for Free Zone investment) is subject to the general corporate and commercial system of the country; and in certain cases, the entity in question may benefit from additional investment guarantees and incentives pursuant to the Investment Law No. 8 for 1997 and the new Unified Investment Law.